-As the prices of these individual securities move up and down, our software algorithms will take advantage of these fluctuations by making tax-loss harvesting transactions.
-In periods of high volatility where markets are rising and falling, we may make many such tax-loss harvesting transactions – each will appear separately on your Form 1099.
-Thus, it is possible that Wealthfront made trades with proceeds totalling $200,000-300,000 or more (several times the value of your portfolio) in order to take advantage of these tax-loss harvesting opportunities.
+As the prices of the individual securities in your Wealthfront account move up and down, our software algorithms will take advantage of these fluctuations by making tax-loss harvesting transactions.
+As you can imagine in periods of high volatility where markets are rising and falling, we may make many such tax-loss harvesting transactions – each will appear separately on your Form 1099.
+Thus, it is possible that Wealthfront made trades with proceeds totaling several times the value of your portfolio in order to take advantage of these tax-loss harvesting opportunities.